October 2, 2022 at Saint Agnes, St William, & St. Peter Parishes in Naples, FL

 This Gospel today must both restore our hope and renew our courage to never give up in the face of what is asked of us and what we see is needed all around us.
 Like the apostles, we might well cry out: “Increase our Faith.”
 The image of that mustard seed must stay with us trusting that God will bless and multiply our efforts.

 We look around and sense the political despair that is everywhere.
 Because of that despair what happens?
 People don’t vote, and so unqualified candidates win close elections and legislate poor public policy.
-But, one grieving mother loses a child to a drunk driver and starts a national coalition of mother mothers again drunk driving called; “MADD”.
+But, a one grieving mother loses a child to a drunk driver and starts a national coalition of mother mothers again drunk driving called; “MADD”.
 A Swedish girl calls for a student strike to protest in action on climate change, and millions of young people support her worldwide.
 A little lady in Calcutta decides that no one should die alone, and a world-wide community of sisters is born to comfort the dying poor.
 A young boy out in the wilderness gives up his lunch of two fish and some bread.
 What happens?
 5000 people get fed.

 What we have here is summed up in Paul’s letter to Timothy which we just heard: “Stir into flame the gift God gave you” Remember those days when the vision of faith set your heart on fire and understand that glowing embers are still all we need to get the fire burning once again.
 In the opening prayer I offered in the name of this assembly, I said and I meant, “God, never fail to stir up our faith so that its power become visible in our lives.”
 Someone planted the seed of faith in every one of our heats.
 It is yearning to sprout anew in this world.
-Jesus believed that.
+Jesus believe that.
 So can we.